 In 2016, our Chemistry Department received the Award for Outstanding Institutional Practice in Student Learning Outcomes

 from the Council for Higher Education

 Accreditation.
-The award recognizes the department’s extensive use of external benchmarking exams, survey results, and graduate
+This national award recognizes the chemistry department’s extensive use of external benchmarking exams, survey results, and graduate

 placement data (see LVC Award